petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 What test automation does is ensure that the behaviors of the software (outputs) match a set of defined inputs.

+The benefit of CI comes from many small changes incorporated immediately.
+Applying this to a research project is also beneficial.

+"Incorporated" means committed to a version control system that allows us to revert changes or return to previous versions.

 In any case, practicing CI and CD are key to delivering higher quality products more quickly, and this is widely accepted as truth in the software development world.

+Many think their work is reproducible, though it probably isn't.
+I have personally attempted reproducing some results from code and data archives cited in papers.
+Many times what is shared is incomplete.
+Sometimes it's just the code without the actually configuration used to generate the results.
+Sometimes it's just the data with an explanation on how to use it.

+Now, if these projects were setup to be CR, the entire thing could be shared.

+This shows up in software development as the
+"works on my machine" phenomenon.
+Is this a problem?
+Is it necessarily true that a failure to reproduce means the results are invalid?
+Probably not.
+Irreproducible does not mean irreplicable, but it certainly makes things much harder.

+CR via GitHub Actions CI with Calkit...
+This gives you an "objective" machine on which to run your pipeline.
+If you want, use can use the `--force` to bypass all cached results and ensure they are created identically.
+This could be useful if you haven't properly defined all the dependencies for a given output.

 In a software development project, it is optimal to create lots of small but valuable changes,